Launching RC gliders

 To launch, the pilot attaches the line to the glider hook (a metal ring at the end of the line slides onto the hook) and walks backwards, so stretching the bungee.
 When a suitable stretch has been reached, the glider is released and the bungee then pulls the glider up to a good height, as the rubber retracts its stretch.

 With a small pull back on the elevator stick at the top of its climb, the glider releases itself from the bungee and your flight commences.
-The bungee then falls back to earth, slowed by the parachute.
+The bungee then falls back to earth and hopefully the parachute/pennant makes it easy to locate on the ground.

 Like discus launching, bungee launches are perfect for thermal flying over a flat field, provided that you have the length to lay out, and stretch, the bungee.